apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 ## COPE
 At one time, COPE was what it said on the tin: a coalition of progressive electors, who got a progressive majority elected back in 2002.
 Since then, COPE’s representation on on Council has dwindled, and currently consists of the one, the only, **Jean Swanson**.
 Swanson’s unapologetically principled brand of leftist politics captured voters’ imagination in 2018, and she’s been consistent in her conduct as Councillor in the years since.
 That is to say, she votes against anything that doesn’t seem like a clear win for the homeless or less privileged.

-COPE’s value system tends to see protecting renters’ existing housing as a higher priority than increasing the availability or affordability of housing for those who need to move.
+COPE’s value system tends to see protecting renters’ existing housing as a higher priority than increasing the availability or affordability of housing for those paying market rates.
 This has put her in conflict with those on the left who see housing supply as an urgent need, and sometimes made her strange bedfellows with TEAM's Colleen Hardwick on the far right side of the aisle.

 Like the other progressive parties, COPE is not running a mayoral candidate.
 They might not agree with Mayor Stewart on housing, but he’s a better ally than they’ll find elsewhere on the ballot for their social policies.

-If you’re a progressive voter more concerned about renter protections and housing the homeless than you are about the cost of housing more generally, you may consider voting for Swanson, and take a look at COPE’s other candidates,  activist **Nancy Trigueros**, lawyer **Breen Ouellette**, and social worker **Tanya Webking**.
+If you’re a progressive voter more concerned about renter protections and housing the homeless than you are about the cost of housing more generally, you may consider voting for Swanson, and should take a look at COPE’s other candidates: activist **Nancy Trigueros**, lawyer **Breen Ouellette**, and social worker **Tanya Webking**.

 <a name="green"></a>
 ## Green